syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/multicolumn-combobox/EJ2_ASP.MVC/getting-started.md

 ---

-# Getting Started with ASP.NET MVC MultiColumn ComboBox Control
+# Getting Started with ASP.NET MVC MultiColumn ComboBox control

 This section briefly explains about how to include `ASP.NET MVC MultiColumn ComboBox` control in your ASP.NET MVC application using Visual Studio.